 If anytime was going to encapsulate VUCA it is now.
-Volatile, uncertain, complex, ambiguous.
-The term originated to describe battlefield conditions – now just describes a normal day.
+That volatile, uncertain, complex, ambiguous world we live in.
+The term originated to describe battlefield conditions – now just describes a normal day, particularly in Covid19 times.

-And how to make positive change in such a context?
-Amongst the words of wisdom recently, American Buddhist teacher Jack Kornfield posted “quieting our mind is a political act”.
+And how to make a positive change in such a context?
+I draw from the words of wisdom from American Buddhist teacher Jack Kornfield, who said “quieting our mind is a political act”.

-Quieting our mind is also a leadership act.
+And quieting our mind is a leadership act.

-Quieting our mind is not to zone out, to ignore what is going on, or to be passive.
+Quieting is not to zone out.
+Or to ignore what is going on.
+To be passive.
 Rather the contrary.
 We become more aware, alert and active.

-With a quieter mind, we become clearer in our decision making, through being in touch with our own body and its wisdom.
+- Somatic awareness: with a quieter mind, we become more in touch with our own body and its wisdom.
 We feel more connected and whole.
-Using our internal compass, we literally can sense check with our body how we feel about what is going on.
+And using our internal compass, we literally can sense check with our body.
+We feel what is going on.
 What is this anger?
-What am I, we, fearful of?
-And intuition, that valuable source of decision making expertise, so crucial in navigating VUCA contexts – can only be used, if we are quiet enough to feel its stirrings.
-Similarly, the quieter our mind, the greater chance of hearing our hearts, the ‘cor’ from which courage emerges.
+What am I fearful of?
+And intuition, that valuable source of decision making expertise, crucial in navigating VUCA contexts.
+It can only be used, if we are quiet enough to hear its whispers.
+If we can feel it in our body.

-Simply, when we quieten our mind, we access increasing sources of our own peace, power and potential.
-We notice how some of our beliefs, values, and judgements are themselves constructs which may be constricting ourselves, our teams, our organisations, keeping us trapped in a fixed way of being and doing.
-Quieting our mind frees us and brings greater consciousness and choice to take responsible action.
-It enhances our well-being which positively impacts on how we show up and engage with the external world.
+- Peace and power: when we quieten our mind, we access increasing sources of our own peace, power and potential.
+We notice how some of our beliefs, values, and judgements are themselves constructs.
+How they maybe constricting us.
+Or how they keep us trapped in a way of being and doing.
+Quieting our mind, frees us.
+It brings greater consciousness and choice to take wise action.
+We enhance our wellbeing.
+We get bigger – no longer constrained by that small fearful self.
+This positively impacts on how we show up.
+And how we engage with the external world.

-It’s therefore a grand act of leadership to:
+It is therefore grand acts of leadership to:

-1) Train your mind to quieten.
-Find out what helps you - meditation, mindfulness, yoga, exercise, music, solo time, whatever - and commit to it.
-(This will help you to do number two).
+- Train our mind to quieten.
+Find out what helps you.
+Whether it be nature, meditation, mindfulness, yoga, exercise, music, solo time, whatever.
+Just commit to it.
+This helps to…

-4) Be self compassionate when you fail to do any of the above.
+- Be self compassionate when we fail to do any of the above.

 Inspired by @JackKornfield tweet 1 Feb 2017. www.jackkornfield.com